awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 ### Ref<a name="aws-resource-gamelift-fleet-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the fleet ID, such as `fleet-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.
+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the fleet ID\.
+For example: `fleet-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-gamelift-fleet-return-values-fn--getatt"></a>

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
+The following are the available attributes and sample return values\.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-gamelift-fleet-return-values-fn--getatt-fn--getatt"></a>

 `FleetId`  <a name="FleetId-fn::getatt"></a>
-Not currently supported by AWS CloudFormation\.
+A unique identifier for the fleet\.
+For example: `fleet-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.

 ## Examples<a name="aws-resource-gamelift-fleet--examples"></a>